khusnetdinov/betterdocs/README.md

 - Algorithms
 - Interview Questions

+## Contributong

+Before open issue or PR, please check [contributing guide](CONTRIBUTING.md) for guidelines about how to proceed.
+Every contributor is expected to follow [code of conduct](CODE_OF_CONDUCT.md).

 ## License

 The library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).